 5. Low protein, low fat, and/or high carbohydrate diet.
 Our bodies are made up primarily of 3 things: protein, fat and water.
 There is no such thing as a carbohydrate, so why are we eating so much of them?
 Breads, cereals, pastas, crackers, cookies, cakes, etc. all turn into (here we go again) – SUGAR!
-Foods that are low-fat or fat-free contain extra sugar in place of the missing fat and often contain a lot of chemicals to boot.
-Eating a diet high in carbohydrates causes our blood sugar to spike and crash, leaving us tired, cranky, and still hungry.
-Fat does not make us fat and dietary cholesterol does not raise our cholesterol (high cholesterol comes from eating too much sugar, not fat).
+Foods that are low-fat or fat-free contain extra sugar (or even worse, fake sugar) in place of the missing fat and often contain a lot of chemicals to boot.
+Eating a diet high in carbohydrates causes your blood sugar to spike and crash, leaving you feeling tired, cranky, and still hungry.
+Fat does not make you fat, and dietary cholesterol does not raise your cholesterol (high cholesterol comes from eating too much sugar, not fat).
 Really?!
 Yes, after all the years of doctors preaching (and still preaching) to patients to eat less meat and less fat it has actually resulted in more obesity, more diabetes and higher cholesterol.
 Oops!

 7. Eating Gluten.
 I know there is a lot of hype around gluten and many think this is just the latest diet fad, but there are many reasons to eliminate gluten from your diet.
 First off, gluten is essentially the “glue” that holds bread and other baked goods together.
 There is now approximately 50% more gluten in foods than there was years ago.
 This “glue” over time creates holes in the microvilli of the small intestine which allows things that shouldn’t pass through the small intestine pass through.
 This causes a lot of inflammation and can lead to a “leaky gut”.
 Once you eliminate gluten, you will most likely notice a flatter stomach, less bloating, clearer skin, less brain fog and an more energy.